 - Copy.
 Photos are simply copied to the selected folder.

 - Move.
 Photos are removed from their current location and put in the selected folder.
+Learn more about Lightroom folders and how to keep them organized with this post.

 - Add.
 Keeps the photos you import in the current location.